ppy/osu-wiki/news/2025/2025-11-28-introducing-quick-play.md

 For those looking into more specific details, please check out the [wiki article](/wiki/Gameplay/Quick_play) to know more about the project's inner workings.

-## Quick Play launch event
+## Quick play launch event

 In an attempt to get the word out and to get more players to try out the system, the team has planned weekly test runs for the next four weeks.
-These runs will allow players to test Quick Play under different environments, allowing the team to gather user feedback and make adjustments towards the version that players like the most!
+These runs will allow players to test quick play under different environments, allowing the team to gather user feedback and make adjustments towards the version that players like the most!

 The current schedule alongside the different environments is as follows: